mmblanes/coursera-getting-and-cleaning-data-project/README.md

 # Coursera: getting and cleaning data project
-Course project for Coursera "Getting and Cleaning Data" MMB Repo for the submission of the course project for the Johns Hopkins Getting and Cleaning Data course.
+Course project for Coursera "Getting and Cleaning Data" MMB.
+Repo for the submission of the course project for the Johns Hopkins Getting and Cleaning Data course.
 ### @mmblanes
 ### Seville, Spain